 2• Best Short Film (from 15 to 30 min max)

 3• Best Short Film - Italian Section (30 min max)

-Among the Short Nominee Films, if there shall be the conditions of presentation with reason related to the program, in addition to the Official Leonardo's Horses, other Awards could be proposed annually such as:
+Among the Short Nominee Films, if there shall be the conditions of presentation with reason related to the program, in addition to the official categories, other Awards could be proposed annually such as:

 Audience Best Short Film Award